Single Serve Edible Cookie Dough- Vegan!

 Ingredients

-- 1 1/2 tbsp coconut sugar
+- 1 1/2 tbsp (17 grams) coconut sugar

-- 1/2 tsp vanilla extract
+- 1/2 tsp vanilla extract or 1/4 tsp vanilla powder

-- 1/4 cup gluten free 1-to-1 flour or oat flour
+- 1/4 cup (34 grams) gluten free 1-to-1 flour or oat flour

-- 1 tbsp chocolate chips
+- 1 tbsp vegan chocolate chips*

 Instructions

-- Preheat the oven to 350F and line a baking sheet with parchment paper.
+- Heat treat the flour: Preheat the oven to 350F and line a baking sheet with parchment paper.
 Add the flour to the pan and toast for 5 minutes.
+Remove from the oven and let cool completely before using in the recipe.

-- Add in the flour and pea protein, and use a spoon to fold into the wet ingredients.
-Add in the dairy-free milk here, 1 tablespoon at a time and mix in between until the dough is sticky, combined, and thick.
+- Make the cookie dough: In a medium bowl, use a whisk to mix together the melted vegan butter, coconut sugar, and vanilla extract.
+Add in the flour, and use a whisk to mix into the wet ingredients.
+Add in the dairy-free milk here if needed, 1 tablespoon at a time, and mix until the dough is sticky, combined, and thick.
+Fold in the chocolate chips, and optional add-ins, until evenly distributed.

-- Enjoy!
+- Serve!
+Enjoy!
 Any leftovers, store in an airtight container in the fridge for up to a week, or up to a month in the freezer.

 Notes